 - Explore Cortland County restaurants open for delivery/takeout, outdoor dining and indoor seating.

-- The Cortland City Farmers Market and Virgil Farmers Market, as well as farm stands and seasonal u-pick farms are open to public.
+- Farm stands and seasonal u-pick farms are open to public.
 Please follow all social distancing guidelines.

 Attractions and Events